On seventh avenue

 trash removal, avian security.

-Murder incorporated, they fill the overhead space
+Murder Incorporated, they fill the overhead

-and the people just drive on.
+as people below drive on.

 Me and my buddies are loading up on ammo,